 - The system is again in an active state

-Whatever your situation, it could be any of the above-mentioned components to cause your alarm to go bonkers.
+Whatever your situation, it could be any of the above-mentioned components to cause your alarm to go nuts.
 In most cases, it’s a flat battery or a key fob that requires reprogramming.
 Do the suggested DIY checks before you head off to your dealership, it could save you time and money.